 Our attorneys are skilled at representing creditors in bankruptcy proceedings.
 We can perform a complete review of assets, determining whether the debts owed to you are eligible for discharge, seeking appropriate collateral asset liquidation or return, and protecting your rights vis-a-vis other creditors.
 We will also seek out any hidden assets, misrepresentation or fraud.
 We are committed to taking action to protect your bottom line.

-If you are a creditor with a debtor in bankruptcy, call us at 888-635-3824, or call to schedule a consultation with an attorney.
-Or, contact us online to schedule an appointment.
+If you are a creditor with a debtor in bankruptcy, call us at 888-635-3824 to schedule a consultation with an attorney.
+You may also contact our Kalamazoo lawyers online to schedule an appointment.

 Options for Recovering From Debtors Who Are in Bankruptcy